 - carry out a careful risk assessment of any action taken and keep a clear record of the decisions made, as advised by Ofsted.

-Governments’ guidance (in England, Northern Ireland and Wales, the Scottish Government has not produced specific guidance on contact although it has been continuing throughout) from the outset has been clear that the expectation is for contact between children in care and their birth families to continue as it is essential for children and families to remain in touch and, for many children, the consequences of not seeing relatives would be traumatising.
+Governments’ guidance (in England, Northern Ireland and Wales, the Scottish Government has not produced specific guidance on contact) from the outset has been clear that the expectation is for contact between children in care and their birth families to continue as it is essential for children and families to remain in touch and, for many children, the consequences of not seeing relatives would be traumatising.

 Government guidance sets out that contact arrangements for children in care should be assessed on a case by case basis taking into account a range of factors including the government’s social distancing guidance and the needs of the child.
 The guidance makes clear that it may not be possible, or appropriate, for the usual face-to-face contact to happen during lockdown and keeping in touch may need to take place virtually.
 The expectation is that the spirit of any contact orders made in relation to children in care be maintained.
 This requires social workers to determine how best to support valuable family interactions based on the circumstances of each case and children to be reassured that this position is temporary and will be reviewed as soon as possible.